segranp/Getting-and-Cleaning-Data-Course-Project/README.md

 In order to execute the analysis, follow these steps:

+1. Create project2 folder in your current working directory - "./project2"
-1. Ensure that packages data.table, plyr and reshape2 are installed
+2. Ensure that packages data.table, plyr and reshape2 are installed
 2. Unzip the file getdata-projectfiles-UCI HAR Dataset.zip in your working directory
 3. run_analysis.R contains all the code to perform the analyses described in the 5 steps.
 They can be launched in RStudio by just importing the file.
 4. The output named Tidy.txt, is uploaded in the course project's form.